sumn2u/learn-javascript/en/design-patterns/behavioral-patterns.md

 ## 4. Iterator

-The iterator pattern allows clients to effectively loop over a collection of objects
+The Iterator pattern allows clients to effectively loop over a collection of objects

 ## 4.1.
 Components of the Iterator

 *Iterator*

-Implements iterator interface or class with methods like `first()`,`next()`.
-The iterator keeps track of the current position when traversing collections.
+Implements Iterator interface or class with methods like `first()`,`next()`.
+The Iterator keeps track of the current position when traversing collections.

 *Items*

-These are the indiviual objects of the collection that the iterator will traverse
+These are the indiviual objects of the collection that the Iterator will traverse

 ## 4.2.
 Benefits of iterators

 **Compatibility with Differnt Data Structures**

-The iterator pattern allows the same iteration logic to be applied to different data structures.
+The Iterator pattern allows the same iteration logic to be applied to different data structures.

 **Support for concurrent Iteration**